By Susie Reiner, PhD

 Even if you take a spill, you’ll be less likely to sustain a fracture, or a break, if you’re physically active.
 Exercise builds resilient bones by reducing rates of osteoporosis.
 Be sure to include weight-bearing activities (like walking, jogging, dancing) and strength training to reap the bone density benefits of exercise.

-The bottom line: Your long-term health and quality of life may take a hit when you experience a fall.
+Your long-term health and quality of life may take a hit when you experience a fall.
 But there are numerous strategies to prevent falling before it even happens.
 Following a regular exercise program that builds strength and balance and creating a safe living space will keep you on your toes.